 We looked at a few examples on the market to see what is available from a range of prices and suppliers.
 Starting with the big box stores and going to a local hardware store with a good gardening selection and then to a garden center, we chose a representative sample to give you a good starting point in choosing what to use for your seed starting.

 This is in no way meant to be an exhaustive or comprehensive review of all available seed starting mixes.
 From what we can tell, there are many different brands and types of seed starting mixes.
 We suspect that a few companies are producing many of the re-bagged or re-branded mixes, much like there are exactly two car battery manufacturers in the US, selling dozens of brands of batteries through different outlets.
-Our goal is to provide you with an educated overview of some middle of the road seed starting mixes so you will be better informed when confronted with the “Great Wall” of seed starting mixes at your local garden center.
+Our goal is to provide you with an educated overview of some middle-of-the-road seed starting mixes so you will be better informed when confronted with the “Great Wall” of seed starting mixes at your local garden center.

 Along the way, we found seed starting mixes are seemingly designed to be confusing – especially when they are stacked next to each other in the garden section of the big box store or in the garden center.
-None of them were the same size, so easily comparing costs while in the store was difficult, requiring converting different prices to the same volume.
+None of them was the same size, so easily comparing costs while in the store was difficult, requiring converting different prices to the same volume.
 We chose a quart size as the standard for the seed starting mixes, as most home gardeners will be using smaller amounts than market growers.

 Another interesting thing we found was the labeling on each bag and the claims made.
 Some had the word “Organic” prominently displayed or used as part of the name, with no verification that the contents were, in fact, organic.
 “Natural” was also strongly used, with no substantiation.

 In addition to the seed starting mixes, we have included a potting mix we’ve started seeds in for several years and have recommended to our customers.
-This is included as a reference point, as gardeners in some areas won’t be able to use a potting soil to start seeds due to high humidity and the associated fungi and mold challenges.
+This is included as a reference point, as gardeners in some areas won’t be able to use potting soil to start seeds due to high humidity and the associated fungi and mold challenges.
 Others, like us, will be able to use it to their advantage.

 What are seed starting mixes and do I need one?